 - The type of abrasive you’re using.
 If you’re using a softer abrasive with a shorter recycle rate, your dust collector may need additional cleaning and maintenance.

-- The abrasive mesh sized you’re using.
+- The abrasive mesh size you’re using.
 If you start with a fine abrasive mesh, it will accumulate in the dust collector faster as it wears smaller.

 - Separator Reclaimer.
 A machine with a good separator reclaimer is able to remove the dust and recycle the abrasive for longer, this reduces the dust collector cleaning cycles required and also the dust collector maintenance.